 The footwear was an international hit following the company’s foundation in 1949, in the aftermath of World War II, and rapidly began to appear in the Olympics and other sports competitions.

-Because Asics designs both the Nimbus and Kayano, it can be difficult to distinguish between the two styles at a glance.
+Because Asics designs both the Gel Nimbus and Gel Kayano, it can be difficult to distinguish between the two styles at a glance.

 What Makes a Good Running Shoe?